Cyberflix-Media/Cyberflix-Docs/docs/about/terms-and-conditions.md

 ## 11. PRIVACY

 We care about data privacy and security.
 Please review our [Privacy Policy](https://docs.cyberflix.io/about/privacy-policy/).
 By using the Site, you agree to be bound by our Privacy Policy, which is incorporated into these Terms and Conditions.
-Please be advised the Site is hosted in Germany.
+Please be advised the Site is hosted in Canada.

-If you access the Site from the European Union, Asia, America, or any other region of the world with laws or other requirements governing personal data collection, use, or disclosure that differ from applicable laws in Germany, then through your continued use of the Site, you are transferring your data to Germany, and you expressly consent to have your data transferred to and processed in Germany.
+If you access the Site from the European Union, Asia, America, or any other region of the world with laws or other requirements governing personal data collection, use, or disclosure that differ from applicable laws in Canada, then through your continued use of the Site, you are transferring your data to Canada, and you expressly consent to have your data transferred to and processed in Canada.

 Further, we do not knowingly accept, request, or solicit information from children or knowingly market to children.
 Therefore, in accordance with the U.S. Children’s Online Privacy Protection Act, if we receive actual knowledge that anyone under the age of 14 has provided personal information to us without the requisite and verifiable parental consent, we will delete that information from the Site as quickly as is reasonably practical.